-It doesn’t matter how many color-coordinated hangers or scarf organizers you buy: There will come a day when you look at your closet and wonder, how the heck did it get so messy?!
+It doesn't matter how many color-coordinated hangers or scarf organizers you buy: There will come a day when you look at your closet and wonder, How the heck did it get so messy?!

-Doing it this way gives you a chance to think about what you’ve worn and liked that season (or what you’ve ignored completely) and do some editing before the next season starts.
-So if your closet needs a reset, set the timer and get going: You’ve got 30 minutes to get it working for you again.
+"I recommend organizing your closet on a seasonal basis," says Cary Prince, a certified professional organizer in Los Angeles.
+Doing it this way gives you a chance to think about what you've worn and liked that season (or what you've ignored completely) and do some editing before the next season starts.
+So if your closet needs a reset, set the timer and get going: You've got 30 minutes to get it working for you again.

 1 Minute: Gather Your Materials

 Before you open the closet doors, find a few trash bags or bins to help you sort.
 The two basic piles you're going to make are for clothes to throw out and clothes to donate.
 Prince also suggests two more categories: clothes to give away (like maternity clothes to a pregnant friend) and clothes to sell (a pristine bridesmaid dress you'll never wear again).

 "But don't buy anything!"
 Prince instructs.
 You may be tempted to buy more hangers or bins to get your closet organized, but save those purchases for later in the organization process, once you know exactly what you need.

 In addition to prepping for your piles, bring along cleaning supplies like damp rags, multipurpose cleaner, and a broom and dustpan or vacuum cleaner.
 If you think you'll need help making decisions, enlist a friend.
 An objective bystander can make it easier to decide what to keep and what to toss.